 Every time we think about that certain thing, moment, person, skill or event, our brain strengthens the actual physical wiring that allows that thought to occur by way of the neural connections.
 It literally builds new “brain” parts to do the job.

 The stronger the wiring the clearer the picture.
 The clearer the picture, the easier to recall and remember and of course “do”!

 Now this is all “Hunky Dory” as long at the subject of our attention is one that is connected to a positive emotional response.
 If your thoughts are focused on the crazy antics that your lovable pets gets up to on a daily basis, chances are, the emotions tied to those pictures are happy ones.

-If you physically or even just mentally practice a new skill that you love on a regular basis, chance are, the emotions tied to those picture are also happy ones.
+If you physically or even just mentally practice a new skill that you love on a regular basis, chances are, the emotions tied to those pictures are also happy ones.

 If you get lost in the beauty of a stunning sunset on a tropical beach. chances are…. well you get the picture.

 All of these mental images, which are made possible by new or newly reinforced neural connections cause the body to then release certain chemicals that make us feel good.
 Natural opiates such as serotonin and dopamine are our feel-good hormones that are produced in response to a pleasing mental stimulus.

 When the feel-good hormones are pumping, the stress hormones take a break.
 Unfortunately, the opposite is also true.